juntyr/compression-safeguards/README.md

 # Fearless lossy compression with `numcodecs-safeguards`

 Lossy compression [^1] can be *scary* as valuable information or features of the data may be lost.
-This package provides several `Safeguards` to express *your* requirements for lossy compression to be safe to use and to *guarantee* that they are upheld by lossy compression.
+This package provides several `SafeguardKind`s to express *your* requirements for lossy compression to be safe to use and to *guarantee* that they are upheld by lossy compression.
 By using safeguards to ensure your safety requirements, lossy compression can be applied safely and *without fear*.

 [^1]: Lossy compression methods reduce data size by only storing an approximation of the data.
 In contrast to lossless compression methods, lossy compression loses information about the data, e.g. by reducing its resolution (only store every $n$th element) precision (only store $n$ digits after the decimal point), smoothing, etc. Therefore, lossy compression methods provide a tradeoff between size reduction and quality preservation.